kelvinsrcn/Portfolio/content/authors/admin/_index.md

 # email: "kevinsaracino@outlook.it"
 ---

-Kevin Saracino is an ICT student at Università degli Studi Aldo Moro.
-He graduated in Highschool in Computer Science with a 100/100 score.
+Kevin Saracino is an ICT student at Università degli Studi di Bari Aldo Moro.
+He graduated from ITT G. Giorgi, Brindisi in Computer Science with a 100/100 score.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} My resumé as a PDF.